 - While the VAT rates are largely 5% on most of the goods and services there are an array of items for which the VAT is charged at nil.
 To give some examples – Various educational and medical items, products and services exported from the Gulf Cooperation Council, Transportation on a global scale, some investment-grade precious metals (for example, 99% pure gold and silver), newly built residential houses sold within three years of completion to cite some.
 There is also a non-exhaustive list of items that are exempted from the VAT such as residential properties, public transport, undeveloped land, life insurance and certain financial services.
 One has to be mindful while registering and filing the VAT as there are certain things that are partially considered under VAT.

 Returns Filing, Bookkeeping and Refunding:

-Well, we know its too much of information to process and follow.
-That is exactly why you just need to consult BCL where we impeccably advice you on how to examine and enhance tax controls, examine the tax implications of your company transactions, VAT Disclosure on one’s own initiative, VAT health check-ups, training on VAT laws, keeping the VAT-compliant documentations in an organised manner, and VAT liability reconciliation etc.,
+Well, we know it’s too much information to process and follow.
+That is exactly why you just need to consult BCL where we impeccably advise you on how to examine and enhance tax controls, examine the tax implications of your company transactions, VAT Disclosure on one’s own initiative, VAT health check-ups, training on VAT laws, keeping the VAT-compliant documentation in an organized manner, and VAT liability reconciliation etc.,

 It is indeed overwhelming for businesses to navigate through the intricacies of taxation, that too, when the laws are new and amendments are fresh, entities feel sabotaged under the rule books.
 Worry not.
 We, BCL assist you in creating flawless refund applications that meet all FTA requirements, submitting the applications on time, and verifying the accuracy of all essential supporting documentation.
 This allows for speedier refund cycles while also eliminating rejections.